magento/devdocs/guides/v2.2/mrg/ee/CatalogImportExportStaging.md

 group: mrg
 subgroup: 20_Enterprise Edition
 ee_only: true
-title: Module Reference Guide
+title: Magento_CatalogImportExportStaging module
 menu_title: CatalogImportExportStaging
 menu_order: 2
 version: 2.2
+ee_only: true
 github_link: mrg/ee/CatalogImportExportStaging.md
 ---

-## Overview

-The Magento_CatalogImportExportStaging {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} is a part of the staging functionality in Magento EE.
+The Magento_CatalogImportExportStaging {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} is a part of the staging functionality in {{site.data.var.ee}}.
 It extends the Magento_CatalogImportExport module functionality to be used in staging mode.

 ## Implementation details